-Figure 4.3 Phase III results of Oportuzumab monatox: Complete Response and High-Grade Recurrence Free Survival, CIS ± Ta/T1 and Ta/T1
+Figure 4.3 Phase III Results of Oportuzumab monatox: Complete Response and High-Grade Recurrence Free Survival, CIS ± Ta/T1 and Ta/T1

-Figure 4.4 Phase II results of Pembrolizumab: Complete Response, CIS ± Ta/T1
+Figure 4.4 Phase II Results of Pembrolizumab: Complete Response, CIS ± Ta/T1

 Results from studies of the interventions of interest are presented in Figures 4.2-4.4.
 The single arm studies of nadofaragene firadenovec and oportuzumab monatox demonstrate rates of CR and RFS that appear to be greater than would be expected based on historical data.
-By comparison, in the mixed CIS and Ta/T1 study populations for two phase II studies of gemcitabine, recurrence free survival (of any type) at 12 months was 21-28%^{22,23}.
-In the retrospective study of sequential gemcitabine and docetaxel, HGRFS at 12 months was 60% in the CIS population and 69% in the HG Ta/T1 population 18.
+By comparison, in the mixed CIS and Ta/T1 study populations for two Phase II studies of gemcitabine, recurrence free survival (of any type) at 12 months was 21-28%.
+In the retrospective study of sequential gemcitabine and docetaxel, HGRFS at 12 months was 60% in the CIS population and 69% in the HG Ta/T1 population.

-Few serious harms were reported and there were low discontinuation rates (1.9% for nadofaragene firadenovec and 3.8% for oportuzumab monatox)^{19,20}.
-In the phase II trial, 9.8% of patients discontinued pembrolizumab.
-Discontinuations of 9-12% were reported for gemcitabine with or without docetaxel^{18,55,67,75}.
-Nadofaragene firadenovec is given much less frequently than oportuzumab monatox.
+Few serious harms were reported and there were low discontinuation rates due to TEAEs (1.9% for nadofaragene firadenovec and 3% for oportuzumab monatox).
+In the Phase II trial, 9.8% of patients discontinued pembrolizumab due to any AE.
+Discontinuations of 9-12% were reported for gemcitabine with or without docetaxel.18,56,68,76 Nadofaragene firadenovec is given much less frequently than oportuzumab monatox.
 This is a benefit in itself, especially during the COVID pandemic when patients and caregivers may be reluctant to come for office visits.